easafe/purescript-flame/docs/events.md

 }
 ```

 is the `update` function.
-This is where we define our business logic by matching event `message`s and returning an updated model.
 So far we have been using the `Update` type alias.
 Let's expand it:

 ```haskell
 type Application model message = {